KDP Previewer Checklist

 1. Lock trim size, bleed, and paper settings before opening Previewer.

-3. Build a risk map: chapter opens, scene transitions, TOC destinations, image-heavy pages.
+3. Make a short list of high-risk pages: chapter opens, scene transitions, TOC pages, and image-heavy pages.

-4. Run pass 1 for margins/trim and chapter-start positioning.
+4. Run pass 1 for margins, trim, gutter, and chapter-start position.

-5. Run pass 2 for front matter order and TOC destination accuracy.
+5. Run pass 2 for front matter order and TOC accuracy.

 6. Run pass 3 for bleed edges, image quality, and font consistency.

-7. Check page numbers and headers/footers for intended section behavior.
+7. Check page numbers and headers/footers for the section behavior you want.

 8. Flag any unexpected blank pages near chapter boundaries.

-10. Classify each issue as structure, layout, navigation, or asset quality.
+11. Classify each issue as structure, layout, navigation, or image/font quality.

-11. Fix source manuscript content and source layout settings only.
+12. Fix the source manuscript and source layout settings, not the final PDF.

-12. Re-export and rerun Previewer on the newest file version.
+13. Export again and rerun Previewer on the newest PDF only.

 Warning-to-Fix Map